 The building blocks of your construction - like the concrete slab, the glass facade element, the roofing membrane, the metal cover - generally do not let water, moisture or air enter the building or structure.
 It is at the joints where a building is weakest to leakage.
 Only correctly specified and professionally applied high quality joint sealants will manage to keep your building or structure sustainably tight during its entire lifespan.

-When Choosing a Joint Sealant Solution, Sika Recommends...
+When Choosing a Joint Sealing Solution, Sika Recommends...

 - for non-porous substrates like metal and glass, choose Sika’s innovative silicone range.